SalesforceCommerceCloud/b2c-crm-sync/README.md

 > When creating custom queries via this job, please remember to confirm that B2C Customer Profiles exist that satisfy your constructed query.
 Any query that returns zero results will generate a NO DATA message in the job log-files.

 #### What's Next?
-At this point, you should be in a position to 1) start exercising the integration or 2) [ask a question](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/discussions/new) or [log an issue](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues/new) if the installation and configuration didn't complete as expected.
+At this point, you should be in a position to 1) start exercising the integration or 2) [ask a question](https://github.com/SalesforceCommerceCloud/b2c-crm-sync/discussions/new) or [log an issue](https://github.com/SalesforceCommerceCloud/b2c-crm-sync/issues/new) if the installation and configuration didn't complete as expected.
 Please share your experience with us. :grin:

 b2c-crm-sync contains multiple developer-friendly features that can be used to extend it for other use-cases.
-We invite everyone to [review our documentation](https://sfb2csa.link/sync/docs) -- and learn about the configuration points and sub-systems that you can manage in b2c-crm-sync.
+We invite everyone to set it up in a development environment -- and learn about the configuration points and sub-systems that you can manage in b2c-crm-sync.

 ### Let's End with Gratitude
 I'd like to extend a heartfelt and personal thank you to everyone for their support, contributions, and guidance.
 This has been a multi-year effort spanning multiple teams at Salesforce.
 We've developed this data strategy and integration approach leveraging learnings from customers, partners, and our internal teams.
 I am grateful for these relationships, and this project would not have come to life without the support of this group.